-Nicki Minaj Shares Photo With Nas After Split From Meek Mill, Are They Dating?
+Nicki Minaj Shares Photo With Nas After Split From Meek Mill — Are They Dating?

-Nicki Minaj posted a photo to Instagram, cozying up next to rapper Nas after her split from Meek Mill.
+Nicki Minaj posted a photo to Instagram cozying up next to rapper Nas after her split from Meek Mill.
 Are Nicki and Nas dating?

 Nicki Minaj shared a personal photo that has fans running wild with ideas.
 The “No Frauds” female rapper posted a picture of her and Nas with his arm around her and his face nuzzled in her ear.